540376482yzb/cloud_mu_player/README.md

 ## Road map

-* Music Service ( upload, retrive download link of media content)
+* Music Service ( upload, get download link of media content)

+## Logs/bugs

+* fix: permission error with Firebase.getSignUrl.
+Solution is to add token creator role to default gcp account under IAM.
+* fix: unable to write to remote POSTGRES Database.
+Cloud functions does not allow any outbound network request to other service provider in free tier.
+* fix: url length exceed knex.string limitation.
+Solution is to change from string to text in schema.